pmarchne/pmarchne.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my webpage !
-I am a postdoctoral researcher within the <a href="https://seiscope2.osug.fr/?lang=en" target="_blank">Seiscope</a> project at Université Grenoble Alpes.
+I am a postdoctoral researcher within the <a href="https://seiscope2.osug.fr/?lang=en" target="_blank">Seiscope</a> consortium at Université Grenoble Alpes, working on uncertainty quantification and Bayesian inference for full waveform inversion.
 Before that I worked as a research engineer at Siemens Digital Industries Software, where I developed numerical methods for the <a href="https://plm.sw.siemens.com/en-US/simcenter/fluids-thermal-simulation/star-ccm/" target="_blank">Simcenter STAR-CCM+</a> simulation software.
 I have a general interest in applied mathematics and scientific computing, with a focus on applications.